Confédération des syndicats nationaux: History

 It was founded in Hull in 1921 as the Confédération des travailleurs catholiques du Canada (Catholic Workers Confederation of Canada).
+By 1927, by some estimates, it contained up to a third of all union members in Quebec.

 It became the CSN only in 1960 when it became secular.
-The CSN developed a close relationship with the Quebec Liberal Party and worked together to reform Québec's labor law in 1965 to extend collective bargaining to government employees.
+The CSN developed a close relationship with the Quebec Liberal Party and worked together to reform Quebec's labor law in 1965 to extend collective bargaining to government employees.
 However, by the late 1960s the CSN had fallen out of favor with the provincial government as it became radicalized and threw its support behind social movements.

-In 1971, the three leading Quebec unions, the CSN, the CEQ teacher's union, and the Québec Federation of Labour (FTQ) voted to form the Common Front, a syndicalist organization demanding a unified minimum wage for their 250,000 members.
+In 1971, the three leading Quebec unions, the CSN, the CEQ teachers' union, and the Quebec Federation of Labour (FTQ) voted to form the Common Front, a syndicalist organization demanding a unified minimum wage for their 250,000 members.
 When negotiations failed between the Common Front and the Liberal government, the unions launched the largest general strike in Canadian history.
 When the strike's leaders were jailed for defying orders to return to work, the strike lost momentum and the Common Front broke apart.

 The CSN first formally supported Quebec sovereignty in May 1990.
 It had, however, been associated with the sovereignty movement long before.
 In both the 1973 and 1976 provincial elections, the CSN, without formally endorsing the Parti québécois, let it be known that it considered the PQ to be most closely aligned with workers' interests.
 During the 1980 Quebec referendum, the CSN supported a yes vote on "sovereignty-association".